compiler-explorer/compiler-explorer/docs/AddingALibrary.md

 for each library.
 The `url` key expects an unescaped url, where users can go to learn more about the library (This is usually the project's homepage, or in its absence, the GitHub repo)
 The `description` key should be use as an extremely short description of the library.
-Usually used to spell the library's full name in cases where the `name` key is an acronym
+Usually used to spell the library's full name in cases where the `name` key is an acronym.

 For example: